 Tennessee school board members are elected by the community to make and to oversee critical decisions about the school district.
 Though the State Department of Education is the primary responsible agent for overseeing education in Tennessee, local school boards are charged with overseeing the governance of education with each district or school community.
-School boards work with the individual needs of their district, following guidelines and laws set forth by the federal and state governments, the Tennessee School Board Association, and the State Department of Education.
+School boards work with the individual needs of their district, following guidelines and laws set forth by the federal and state governments, the State Department of Education, and the State Board of Education.

 The relationship of the school board to voters and to superintendents is outlined in the following chart: